mountainMath/cancensus/cran-comments.md

 # Update - v0.4.2

-- Fix minor problem where cache path  wasn't always picked up.
+- Fixed a minor problem where cache path wasn't always picked up on setting user profile settings.
+- Small functionality tweak to some existing functions

 # Update - v0.4.1

 - CRAN check NOTES regarding marked UTF-8 strings are understood but use of non-ASCII characters is intentional due to bilingual EN/FR source data and metadata from national statistics agency.
-- Fix minor problem where API key wasn't always picked up if not set correctly as environment variable.
+- Fixed minor problem where API key wasn't always picked up if not set correctly as environment variable.
-- Fix warning when `t` column not present in downloaded data.
+- Fixed warning when `t` column not present in downloaded data.

 # Update - v.0.4.0